 - Our appointment as the sole general partner of Artisan Partners Holdings. - The modification of our capital structure into three classes of common stock and a series of convertible preferred stock.
 We issued shares of our Class B common stock, Class C common stock and convertible preferred stock to pre-IPO partners of Artisan Partners Holdings.
-Each share of Class B common unit of Artisan Partners Holdings.
+Each share of Class B common stock corresponds to a Class B common unit of Artisan Partners Holdings.
 Each share of Class C common stock corresponds to either a Class A, Class D or Class E common unit of Artisan Partners Holdings.
 Subject to certain restrictions, each common unit of Artisan Partners